Astros Offseason

 Springer, in a sense, should be a free agent this offseason.
 Back at the start of the 2014 season, though, George declined an extremely team-friendly contract.
 After failing to lock Springer into a multi-year deal, the Astros responded by manipulating his service time.
 By tethering him to the minor leagues just a few days into the season, the team was able to maintain control of his contract for an additional year.
 Dissatisfied by the move, Springer and his (then) representation explored filing a grievance through the MLBPA.

-It's worth noting a couple things.
-First, this is standard practice in MLB.
-Second, it was a shrewd, bad-faith, punitive move by a cunning front office.
+It's worth noting a couple of things.
+First, this is standard practice within MLB.
+Second, it was a shrewd, bad-faith, punitive move by a cunning, analytically-driven front office.

 Springer and the Astros went on to achieve the sort of on-field success that helps rinse away the bitter taste of business.
 Both sides avoided arbitration in 2018 by agreeing to a 2-year, $24 million contract.
 The deal seemed to be a sign that the two parties were back on the same page.